 With a few clicks of a mouse, searchers can pull up the information they need to determine whether an offender is on probation or parole, learn about supervision violations and connect with an offender’s supervision agent.

-The Minnesota probation search process is quite streamlined and efficient if searchers follow a few key steps as outlined in this resource.
+The Minnesota probation search process is quite streamlined and efficient if searchers follow a few key steps as outlined in this resource; to dig deeper, citizens can also perform a MN criminal and arrest record search.

 References